plasma-group/pigi/packages/docs/src/plasma-js/src/api/plasma-client.rst

     plasma.sendRawTransaction(transaction)

-Sends an encoded and signed transaction to the operator.
+Sends an encoded and signed transaction to the aggregator.
 If you're looking for an easier way to send transactions, look at ``sendTransaction`` below.

 ----------